Pirosuki/shino/README.md

 ## How to use
 - Git pull the repository and download dependencies using npm by typing `npm install` in your terminal.
-- Create a file called `secrets.json` and enter your bot and server information in there as specified below; **DO NOT SHARE THIS INFORMATION WITH ANYONE, IT IS CALLED SECRETS FOR A REASON!**
+- Create a file called `secrets.json` and enter your bot and server information in there as specified below; **DO NOT SHARE THIS INFORMATION WITH ANYONE!**
 ```
 {
     "clientId": "Enter clientId here",